seaofvoices/darklua/site/content/docs/require-mode/index.md

 - [YAML](https://en.wikipedia.org/wiki/YAML) with `.yml` or `.yaml`
 - [Toml](https://toml.io/en/) with `.toml`

+Text files (ending with `.txt`) are also supported and they will simply map to a string with the file content.

 If you would like to see a format added, feel free to submit a request using a [GitHub issue](https://github.com/seaofvoices/darklua/issues).

 ### JSON Example